ryan-mcclue/unsw/scif1004/free-form.md

 Embracing collaboration, learning from mentors and being open to interdisciplinary teamwork are keys to success.

 It's unlikely for society to elevate a scientist to celebrity status for their work.
 The complex and specialised knowledge involved isn't immediately relatable to the average person.
+In the film Blade Runner (1982), Eldon Tyrell is viewed as a celebrity due to his work in genetic engineering, creating advanced humanoid robots known as Replicants.
+Tyrell's opulent office and towering headquarters above the dystopian metropolis serve to demonstrate the immense societal significance of his scientific acheievements.
+The influence of his work extends beyond the laboratory, causing a paradigm shift in the way society interacts with technology.
+His title of the "god father of bioengineering" is further evidence of how he is revered.
+In the real world, it's most likely that the extent of a scientists acclaim will be limited to within their respective fields.
+Considering one of the inventors of the transistor, William Shockley, this can be seen.
+The transistor revolutionised the field of electronics, having far reaching implications for telecommunications and computing (Amonett, N., 2022).
+Despite being a pivotal figure in its development, Shockley did not achieve the level of household name (de la Plaza, I. M., 2018).

 ...
 * scientist is viewed as a rock star after their innovation blade runner (eldon tyrell; advanced biotech);